Skip to content

 5. The Mummy: Tomb of the Dragon Emperor

 The last movie in the unforgettable The Mummy trilogy features Brendan Fraser as the fierce mummy fighter Rick O’Connell and Jet Li as the first Emperor of China.
-After uniting the people, the Emperor becomes known as the Dragon Emperor and establishes the Qin Dynasty.
+After uniting the people, the Emperor became known as the Dragon Emperor and established the Qin Dynasty.
 When Emperor Han’s greed blinds him, his once loyal sorceress curses him and his army, creating the Terracotta Army.
 Centuries later, the Emperor and his army are resurrected using the Eye of Shangri-La, and Rick and his family must figure out a way to destroy the Emperor.

 6. Mulan